jschappet/magic_map_project/Humans/Terence McKenna.md

 - **"True Hallucinations: Being an Account of the Author’s Extraordinary Adventures in the Devil’s Paradise"** by Terence McKenna
 - **"The Archaic Revival"** by Terence McKenna
 - **"The Invisible Landscape: Mind, Hallucinogens and the I Ching"** by Terence & Dennis McKenna
 - **"How to Make a Psychedelic"** by Terence McKenna (upcoming posthumous release)
+- **"The Psilocybin Solution: The Role of Sacred Mushrooms in the Quest for Meaning"** by Terence McKenna #TOBE_REVIEWED

 ### Websites
 - [Terence McKenna Archive (Unofficial)](https://terencemckennaarchives.com)
 - [Psychedelic Salon – Terence McKenna Talks Archive](https://psychedelicsalon.com/category/terence-mckenna/)
 - [McKenna Academy](https://mckenna.academy/) - A resource for courses and workshops inspired by McKenna's teachings.
+- [The McKenna Institute](https://mckenna.institute) - A platform for research and education on psychedelics and consciousness studies. #TOBE_REVIEWED

 ### Videos
 - **"Culture is Not Your Friend"** – A classic McKenna talk available on YouTube
 - **"The Transcendental Object at the End of Time"** – Full-length lecture and interviews across platforms
 - **"Sacred Plants as Guides: New Dimensions of the Soul"** – A classic McKenna talk available on YouTube; Took place at a day-long workshop at Clairmont College in Southern California (in 1991) addressing the Jung Society of the greater Los Angeles area
 - **"The Evolutionary Leap"** – A talk discussing the future of human consciousness and evolution.
+- **"Psychedelics and the Future of Humanity"** – A recent discussion on the implications of psychedelics in modern society. #TOBE_REVIEWED

 ## Location
 Terence McKenna lived in the United States, particularly in Hawaii and California, though his legacy is felt globally through his widespread media presence and enduring influence.